-The corporate governance charter adopted by the Board requires individual performance review and evaluation to be conducted formally on an annual basis.
+The corporate governance charter adopted by the board requires individual performance review and evaluation to be conducted formally on an annual basis.
 In addition, an external review of the performance of directors and key executives is planned for intervals not exceeding three years to ensure independent professional scrutiny and benchmarking against developing best market practice.
-The Chairman also informally monitors performance of the Board on an ongoing basis.
-The Board acknowledges that performance can always be enhanced and will continue to seek and consider ways of further enhancing performance both individually and collectively.
+The board acknowledges that performance can always be enhanced and will continue to seek and consider ways of further enhancing performance both individually and collectively.
 The Company's practice complies with the guidelines in this area.

-All PepinNini executive directors have an annual performance review linked to Company performance encompassing financial viability, operational activities for both WH&S and statutory regulatory compliance and corporate statutory compliance.
-Performance reviews of all Directors and management are normally undertaken in the reporting year based on individual performance indicators which are evaluated by both the employee and a reporting senior officer.
-The indicators relate internally to the organisation and externally such as share price performance.
-However, performance reviews were not carried out during the 2020 reporting year due to the number of changes in Directors.
-Shareholders are invited to evaluate the Company's performance at the annual meeting of shareholders to approve the remuneration and financial report of the Company.
-These reports were approved within the reporting year which indicates Committee and Board approval of the Company's performance.
+All PepinNini executive directors have an annual performance review linked to company performance encompassing financial viability, operational activities for both WH&S and statutory regulatory compliance and corporate statutory compliance.
+Performance reviews of all directors and management were undertaken in the reporting year based on individual performance indicators which were evaluated by both the employee and a reporting senior officer.
+The indicators related internally to the organisation and externally such as share price performance.
+Shareholders are invited to evaluate the company's performance at the annual meeting of shareholders to approve the remuneration and financial report of the company.
+These reports were approved within the reporting year which indicates committee and board approval of the company's performance.

-Structure the board to be effective and add value
+Structure the board to add value

-The Board has not formed a separate Nomination Committee.
-The full Board consists of t h r e e directors and has formed the view that it is more efficient for the Board as a whole to deal with matters that would otherwise be dealt with by a Nomination Committee.
-Strategies such as reviewing the skill base and experience of existing Directors and identification of attributes required in new Directors are in place and, if necessary, appropriate independent consultants will be engaged to identify possible new candidates for the Board.
+The board has not formed a separate Nomination Committee.
+The full board consists of four directors and has formed the view that it is more efficient for the board as a whole to deal with matters that would otherwise be dealt with by a Nomination Committee.
+Strategies such as reviewing the skill base and experience of existing directors and identification of attributes required in new directors are in place and, if necessary, appropriate independent consultants will be engaged to identify possible new candidates for the board.

-The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of Directors, and risk management.
-As an alternative the Group has formed a Corporate Governance Committee to assist with the building of its own internal practices concerning good corporate governance and an Audit Committee which assists with assessment of risk management.
-As part of their regular Corporate Governance Committee and Audit Committee meetings, the Directors discuss and action matters concerning:
+The Group's size is not sufficient to warrant the establishment of separate committees for the nomination of directors, and risk management.
+As an alternative the Group has formed a corporate governance committee to assist with the building of its own internal practices concerning good corporate governance.
+As part of their regular Corporate Governance Committee meetings, the directors discuss and action matters concerning:

-- risk management; - issues relevant to policies and practices for all Directors and senior management; and - any recommendations concerning the appointment of new Directors and senior management.
+- risk management; - issues relevant to policies and practices for all directors and senior management; and - any recommendations concerning the appointment of new directors and senior management.